vandalton/BertaAndButterflies/DIARY.md

 and wrote a simple program that communicates with DS1307 using I2C protocol and displays hour, minutes and seconds as a game score: [https://youtube.com/shorts/fulqg-NeGTo?feature=share](https://youtube.com/shorts/fulqg-NeGTo?feature=share)

 I started with creating another cartridge for fast prototyping.
-Programming the EPROMS on and on again and erasing them for half an hour was too time consuming.
+Programming the EPROMs on and on again and erasing them for half an hour was too much time consuming.
 I took one of my previous PCBs, which can store 128 4KB games on 27C4001 EPROM.
-This EPROM is almost pin-to-pin equivalent with 39SF040 flash memory, which doesn't need erasing and I can work more effective.
+This EPROM is almost pin-to-pin equivalent with 39SF040 flash memory, which doesn't need erasing and I can work more effective with it.
 I just needed to do some small adjustments:

 ![128 cart adjusted for flash](./static/128_adjusted.jpeg)